LIME (telecommunications company)

-LIME, an acronym for 'Landline, Internet, Mobile, Entertainment', was a communications provider owned by the British based Cable & Wireless Communications for its operations in Anguilla, Antigua & Barbuda, Barbados, British Virgin Islands, Cayman Islands, Dominica, Grenada, Jamaica, Montserrat, St. Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines and Turks & Caicos in the Caribbean.
+LIME, an acronym for Landline, Internet, Mobile, Entertainment, was a communications provider owned by the British based Cable & Wireless Communications for its operations in Anguilla, Antigua and Barbuda, Barbados, British Virgin Islands, Cayman Islands, Dominica, Grenada, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines and Turks and Caicos Islands in the Caribbean.

 The company formed from the integrated businesses of Cable & Wireless in the Caribbean which adopted the LIME name on 3 November 2008.
 LIME operated as the native, incumbent telecommunications service provider in many of the islands where they reside.

 The company also operated mobile telecommunications under the bmobile brand from 2003 until rebranding them as LIME in 2008.
 Competitors include Digicel (largest mobile competitor).

 Cable & Wireless Communications, LIME's parent company, also owns a 49% share in TSTT in Trinidad & Tobago and a 49% share in BaTelCo in The Bahamas.

 The company was the only authorized carrier licensed by Apple to sell iPhones under contract, as well as being the only approved carrier for use (by Apple) in the English-speaking Caribbean.
 This was obtained in 2011 after Claro's exit from the Jamaican market.

 In 2015, LIME's parent company acquired Columbus Communications and decided to adopt the brand name FLOW for its consumer-facing business, replacing the LIME name.
 As of May 2016, the LIME name was fully discontinued.